dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-2.rst

 -	split-read-ratio: proportion of the alternative split reads out of sum of reference and alternative split reads based on the SR field
 -	spanning-read-ratio: proportion of the alternative spanning reads out of sum of reference and alternative spanning reads based on the PR field

-For each variant, all the samples are categorized according to the following criteria:
+For each variant, all the samples are classified according to the following criteria:

 **High Confidence Calls**